-The examination committee for the agricultural economics/field exam consists of the supervisor and the advisory committee, or some subset of the advisory committee.
-This committee will develop a reading list that includes a minimum of 12 - 15 critically important papers or books in the area of the research field.
-This reading list serves as a guide to the student, directing him/her to the body of literature most relevant to the topics or general area to be addressed by the comprehensive field exam.
+The second stage of the candidacy assessment (called the field exam) takes place after the student has completed two years of coursework and before the student has completed two full years in the program.
+The examination committee for the field exam consists of the supervisor and the advisory committee, or some subset of the advisory committee.
+This committee will develop a reading list that includes a minimum of 12 - 15 critically important papers or books in the research field.
+This reading list serves as a guide to the student, directing him/her to the body of literature most relevant to the topics or general area to be addressed by the field exam.
 The advisory/examining committee must provide this reading list, approved by the committee, to the student at least 60 days prior to the anticipated date of the field exam.
-The committee sets the examination date and questions for the agricultural economics/field exam.
+The committee sets the examination date and questions for the field exam.
+In addition to the written exam, the committee may require an oral exam.